Bit-Quill/amazon-timestream-tools/tools/python/influx-migration/README.md

 ## Deploying in a VPC

 AWS Timestream for InfluxDB can be deployed without a public endpoint, restricting access to within its VPC, this makes migrations trickier.
-In this situation, the Influx migration script must be run from an EC2 machine within the same VPC as the AWS Timestream for InfluxDB instance.
+In this situation, the Amazon Timestream for InfluxDB migration script must be run from an EC2 machine within the same VPC as the AWS Timestream for InfluxDB instance.

 What is needed: